buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 1 day

-A flame, equivalent to a torch's brightness, springs forth from an object that you touch.
-The effect looks like a regular flame, but it creates no heat and doesn't use oxygen.
+A flame, equivalent to a torch' \*\*s brightness, springs forth from an object that you touch.
+The effect looks like a regular flame, but it creates no heat and doesn' \*\*t use oxygen.
 A continual flame can be covered or hidden but cannot be smothered or quenched.

 ### Control Water